arnorhs/milkshake/README.md

 ### TODO
 - Write unit tests.
 - There might be some error cases we could handle better.
-- Commands for listing migrations that haven't been run.
+- Adding commands for listing migrations that haven't been run.
-- Find better names for classes/files (ie. `setup`).
-- Split the code up so there's greater separation between the shell script and the migration logic.
+- Maybe the MigrationDir thing should be a more traditional class-like thing

 *Pull requests welcome*